hegongshan/gekkofs_fuse/README.md

   --auto-sm                   Enables intra-node communication (IPCs) via the `na+sm` (shared memory) protocol, instead of using the RPC protocol.
 (Default off)
   -c,--clean-rootdir          Cleans Rootdir >before< launching the deamon --version                   Print version and exit.

+  --dbbackend               'rocksdb' (default) or 'kreondb' can be specified as
+                            metadata backend.
+  --keepmd                  'kreondb' specific, persist the metadata file
+                            (default off, file is deleted at the end) --reusemd                 'kreondb' specific, do not recreate the metadata file, (default re/create) --kreonsize               'kreondb' specific, size of the metadata file in GB (default 16, 16 GB) --version                 Print version and exit.
 ```

 It is possible to run multiple independent GekkoFS instances on the same node.
 Note, that when these GekkoFS instances